AfroStorm/Task-Management-API/blueprint.md

 task managers or admin.
 - limit the pool of employees the task manager can chose from by the category of the task.
-- related category field of the position limits the employee to certain tasks.
 - make related category field a many to many relationship so a position can have multi disciplinary qualifications.
-- Add functionality of task group preffered positions field
+- Add functionality of task group sought after positions field
 - IMPORTANT: check why fields are displayed for unatuhenticated users in task view get method.

-- continue the tests for task view write tests for serializer functionality (to_representation / get_fields)
+- continue the tests for task view write tests for serializer functionality (to_representation / get_fields) check the perform create method seperately if possible (under create view).